SeQuenC-Consortium/helm-charts/README.md

-# SeQuenC Helm charts repository
+# Qunicorn Helm charts repository

-This repository is intended to store helm charts for components that constitute the SeQuenC platform.
+This repository is intended to store helm charts related to Qunicorn project.

 ## Usage